Dwight Howard: Charlotte Hornets (2017–2018)

 On June 20, 2017, the Hawks traded Howard, along with the 31st overall pick in the 2017 NBA draft, to the Charlotte Hornets in exchange for Marco Belinelli, Miles Plumlee and the 41st overall pick in the 2017 NBA draft.
 To begin the season, Howard became the first Charlotte player since Emeka Okafor in 2007 with four consecutive 15-rebound games.
 In the fifth game of the season, he had another 15-rebound game.
 On March 15, he scored 20 of his season-high 33 points in the second half of the Hornets' 129–117 win over the Atlanta Hawks.
 On March 21, Howard recorded 32 points and a franchise-record 30 rebounds in a 111–105 win over the Nets, becoming just the eighth player in league history with a 30–30 game.
 He became the first NBA player with a 30-point, 30-rebound game since Kevin Love in November 2010, and the first player with a 30–30 game against the Nets since Kareem Abdul-Jabbar in February 1978.
 The next day, Howard was suspended for one game without pay due to receiving his 16th technical foul of the season.
 Howard finished the season with a franchise-record 53 double-doubles and joined Abdul-Jabbar and Wilt Chamberlain as the only players to hold single-season records with two teams.
 Howard also became one of six players to average a double-double in each of his first 13 seasons in the league.

 On July 6, 2018, Howard was traded to the Brooklyn Nets in exchange for Timofey Mozgov, the draft rights to Hamidou Diallo, a 2021 second-round draft pick and cash considerations.
 He was waived by the Nets immediately upon being acquired.

 Washington Wizards (2018–2019)

-On July 12, 2018, Howard signed with the Washington Wizards.
+On July 12, 2018, Howard signed with the Washington Wizards on a two-year, $10.9 million contract.
 He missed all of training camp, every exhibition game and the first seven regular-season games with a sore backside.
 He appeared in nine games in November before missing the rest of the season after undergoing spinal surgery to relieve pain in his glutes.
 In March 2019, it was revealed that Howard, in addition to his back injury, was also dealing with a hamstring issue.
 On April 18, 2019, Howard exercised his $5.6 million player option to play a second season with the Wizards.

 On July 6, 2019, Howard was traded to the Memphis Grizzlies for forward C. J. Miles.
 On August 24, 2019, Howard was waived by the Grizzlies.